 - Cloth for Catan

-Similar to previous scenario, but this time tribe’s villages are in the middle.
-They are now depicted with a number chit.
+Similar to the previous scenario, but this time tribe’s villages are in the middle.
+They are now depicted with a numbered chit.
 Connect that chit with a ship and when that number is thrown, you get cloth (victory chit for one point).

 - The Pirate Islands